-Gratitude practice has a research record longer than most wellness habits.
+Gratitude practice has a research record longer than many wellness habits.
 The benefits include better sleep, lower depressive symptoms, stronger relationships, and reduced cortisol.
-The catch is that most gratitude practices fail in implementation.
-Long journal entries, elaborate apps, and aspirational programs almost all collapse within three weeks.
+The catch is that many gratitude practices fail in implementation.
+Long journal entries, elaborate apps, and aspirational programs almost all collapse within three weeks because the practice asks more time than people are willing to spend on it.

 Why This Works